ienders/tomcap/README.txt

 == INSTALLATION:

- $ gem sources -a http://gems.github.com/ (if you havn't already, which is unlikely)
+No longer hosted in git gems.
+From 1.0.3 can be found in RubyGems.

- $ gem install ienders-tomcap
+ $ gem install tomcap

 == USAGE: